OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/file-passing.rst

 1) Starting at the root `System` of the tree, we calculate its absolute directory based on its 'directory' attribute.
 If the 'directory' attribute is empty, then the absolute directory is just the current working directory.
-If 'directory' contains a relative pathname, then the absolute directory is the current working directory plus the relative path.
-If 'directory' is already an absolute path, then we just use that.
+If *directory* contains a relative pathname, then the absolute directory is the current working directory plus the relative path.
+If *directory* is already an absolute path, then we just use that.
+If *directory* is a function, we will call that function, passing in the MPI communicator for the current `System`.
+That function should return a string containing either a relative or absolute path, which we will resolve to an absolute directory as mentioned above.

 2) For each child `System` in the tree, we calculate its absolute directory based on the absolute directory we've already calculated for its parent